How to do a patch test for horses of grooming products

 - When the skin is red and inflammed, with or without hair loss, rinse off any product first.
 You might find the irritation is more like a wound and could benefit from saline, chlorhexidine, or betadine cleaning.
 Then treat topically.

-- If the skin is obviously damaged and/or the surrounding areas show hives or the reaction is spreading, reach out to your vet for guidance.
+- If the skin is damaged and/or the surrounding areas show hives or the reaction spreads, reach out to your vet for guidance.
 Sometimes an oral medication can help clear things up.

 - Luckily, most topical irritations are minor and quickly resolved.
 And it never hurts to err on the side of caution when it comes to your horse.

 If you want to easily shop for horse supplies, you can click these links.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!